A Simplicial Approach to Stratified Homotopy Theory: Applications and examples

 \subsection{Invariants of the filtered diagram}

-Among invariants of the filtered homotopy type, are all the invariants that factor through the filtered diagram functor, see Definition \ref{FilteredDiagram}.
+Some invariants of the filtered homotopy type can be expressed directly from the data of the filtered diagram functor (see Definition \ref{FilteredDiagram}).
 We will try to describe a few of those invariants, and see how they can be understood topologically.

 Let $A$ be a fibrant filtered space.
 There is an obvious invariant that should not be forgotten which is the homotopy type of its underlying space.
-Indeed, any filtered homotopy equivalence is in particular an homotopy equivalence of the underlying space.
+Indeed, any filtered homotopy equivalence is in particular a homotopy equivalence of the underlying space.
 Then the next invariant to consider is the homotopy type of $D(A)$.
 The fact that this is a filtered homotopy invariant is the reason why the filtered homotopy groups are homotopy invariant.

 Now, taking any homotopy invariant of the diagram $D(A)$ gives us a filtered homotopy invariant of $A$, for example the homotopy type of one of its pieces.

 \begin{defin} Let $A$ be a fibrant filtered space, and let $\Delta^{J_0}\in N(P)_{\nd}$ be a non degenerate filtered simplex.
 Then we call generalized ($J_0$-)holink of A the topological space